himmng/EmuPBk/README.md

 ANN based emulators for each statistics.

-These ANNs are trained over **1065** such simulated Powerspectrum and Bispectrum for given 3 main parameters of EoR **(Nion,Rmfp,MHmin)**- The Ionizing efficiency, Mean free path of ionizing photons & Minimum halo mass that produces those ionizing photons in the same order shown here.
+These ANNs are trained over **1065** such simulated Powerspectrum and Bispectrum for given 3 main parameters of EoR **(Nion,Rmfp,Mhmin)**- The Ionizing efficiency, Mean free path of ionizing photons & Minimum halo mass that produces those ionizing photons in the same order shown here.

 * The ANN is trained for a specific redshift **z = 9.210**.
 So, the observational data should be at same redshift, the